 A fundamental limitation to the noise-equivalent power of a thermal detector comes from temperature fluctuations.
 With a simple thermal model, one can show that the standard deviation of the temperature of the absorber is proportional to the temperature and inversely proportional to the square root of the thermal capacitance.

 Temperature fluctuations are most relevant for miniaturized absorbers, as used in microbolometers, and for operation at high temperatures.
 However, detectors may in practice still be limited by other noise sources, e.g. thermal electrical noise in the temperature sensor.

 Influence of External Heat Sources

-As thermal detectors need to sensitively detect small temperature increases, they are also more or less sensitive to heat from external sources.
+As thermal detectors need to sensitively detect small temperature increases, they are also sensitive to heat from external sources.
 For example, a thermal power meter often shows some signal without any incident light when one touches its housing with fingers.
 Note that one cannot thermally insulate such a detector from the environment, since some substantial thermal power may have to be released to the environment during operation.
 Therefore, one should avoid external influences like touching during operation, laser beams etc.